Self-optimizing

 Why autonomous execution matters

 Manual parallelization works well for obvious cases, such as independent loop iterations.
 But many technical programs do not expose their performance potential as clean parallel loops.
-Real applications contain data dependencies, function calls, intermediate results, visualization logic, I/O, and changing hardware constraints.
+Real applications contain data dependencies, function calls, intermediate results, visualization logic, I/O, changing data sizes, and changing hardware conditions.

 ILNumerics works below the loop level.
 It reduces synchronization to local array dependencies and removes unnecessary sequencing from execution.
 This allows more of the program to overlap in time and makes parallel hardware useful in cases where manual parallelization would be unsafe, impractical, or too expensive to maintain.